cyrusmaher/CauseMap.jl/docs/AboutCauseMap.rst

 Manifold reconstruction
 ++++++++++++++++++++++++
 - ``E_vals``: This sets the range of manifold dimensions to test.
 The higher dimensional reconstructions are necessary for causal systems with a larger number of components.
 - ``tau_s``: The time lag to use for manifold reconstruction.
-One is customary, but data may be thinned if autocorrelation is strong.
+A value of one is customary, but data may be thinned if autocorrelation is strong.

 ..
 [1] Sugihara,G. *et al.* (2012) Detecting causality in complex ecosystems. *Science*, 338, 496–500.